neerajdixit1990/ROP-Payload-Generator/README.md

   a) Put the arguments on the stack replacing the null bytes with some other byte (say 0xff).
      Chain a series of strcpy functions and their arguments to replace these dummy bytes with null at runtime.
 The source null byte for strcpy is obtained from the '.rodata' section.
-     Once all the null bytes are inserted at the appropriate locations, invoke mprotect libc function.
-This method assumes the presence of libc.
+  b) Insert syscall number (0x7d) must be put in the register eax, the page aligned address in
-  b) This second approach does not make use of any libc functions.
-It involves finding the
+     ebx, length in ecx and the permissions in edx.
+We invoke the system call using int 0x80 or call dword ptr gs:[0x10]
-     necessary gadgets to invoke the mprotect system call.
-The syscall number (0x7d) must be put in the register eax, the page aligned address in ebx, length in ecx and the permissions in edx.
-Once this is accomplished, we need to invoke the system call using int 0x80 or call dword ptr gs:[0x10]
+- We use the above mentioned approaches using 4 stack frame layouts (mentioned in 'ROP Payload')
 - The payload in the buffer is also given a sample shell code which spawns a shell process (/bin/bash, /bin/sh)